 - Saponins in legumes and whole grains, which can interfere with the absorption of many nutrients

 According to an informative article from the Harvard T.H.
-Chan School of Public Health (https://www.hsph.harvard.edu/nutritionsource/anti-nutrients/lectins/), eating raw or undercooked kidney beans is dangerous and can cause nausea, vomiting, stomach upset, diarrhea, bloating and gas.
+Chan School of Public Health, eating raw or undercooked kidney beans is dangerous.
+It can cause nausea, vomiting, stomach upset, diarrhea, bloating, and gas.
 A compound in raw and undercooked kidney beans, phytohaemagglutinin, causes red blood cells to lump together.
 Lectins can bind to cells in the lining of the gastrointestinal tract and disrupt the breakdown of absorption of minerals.
-Because lectin proteins bind to cells for an extended period, they can potentially cause an autoimmune response, and hypothetically could play a role in inflammatory diseases such as rheumatoid arthritis and type 1 diabetes.
-That’s fine because how many of you have ever sat down to a beautiful bowl of uncooked kidney beans?
-I’m going to go out on a limb here and guess none.
-Luckily, lectins are destroyed by cooking, especially boiling or stewing, or soaking in water for several hours.
-Dried beans are generally soaked for several hours and then boiled for several hours.
-Beans prepared this way, or canned beans, are essentially lectin-free.
+Because lectin proteins bind to cells for an extended period, they can potentially cause an autoimmune response.
+They hypothetically could play a role in inflammatory diseases such as rheumatoid arthritis and type 1 diabetes.

-Similarly, the oxalates in food aren’t much of a concern as long as these foods aren’t your only source of calcium.
-If you drink a glass of milk or eat a container of yogurt, you’ll more than makeup for the amount of calcium that you didn’t absorb from your spinach salad.
+Similarly, the oxalates in food aren’t much of a concern as long as they aren’t your only source of calcium.
+If you drink a glass of milk or eat a container of yogurt, you’ll make up for the amount of calcium that you didn’t absorb from your spinach salad.

-Some people are soaking their whole grains, such as wheat, corn, barley, rice, and oats to remove the phytic acid before eating them.
-Phytic acid is only in the hull or bran of a grain; so, for example, white rice contains no phytic acid.
+Some people are soaking their whole grains, such as wheat, corn, barley, rice, and oats, to remove the phytic acid before eating them.
+Phytic acid is only in the hull or bran of grain, so, for example, white rice contains none.
 Deficiency from eating phytic-acid containing foods is unlikely to occur in any developed nation.
 People in developing countries who subsist mainly on rice have some reason for concern.
-If you eat dairy products, meat, and seafood, or certain vegetables including kale and bok choy, there isn’t much risk of the small amounts of phytic acid in your whole grains causing you to become mineral deficient.
-If you consume animal protein, onions, or garlic with your phytate-rich whole grains, nuts, or seeds, the zinc absorption from the phytate-rich food will be enhanced.
-Phytate’s effect on plant-based iron absorption also varies by the specific type of food chosen; for instance, the iron in pea protein is absorbed much more readily than the iron in soy protein.
+If you eat dairy products, meat, and seafood, or certain vegetables, including kale and bok choy, there isn’t much risk that the small amounts of phytic acid in your whole grains will cause you to become mineral deficient.
+If you consume animal protein, onions, or garlic with your phytate-rich whole grains, nuts, or seeds, you will absorb more zinc.
+Phytate’s effect on iron absorption also varies by the specific type of food.
+For instance, the iron in pea protein is absorbed much more readily than the iron in soy protein.
 Vitamin C rich foods such as tomatoes or oranges also increase the absorption of iron.

-Some experts recommend avoiding the practice of eating large amounts of foods containing anti-nutrients in one sitting.
-Individuals with specific deficiencies, such as osteoporosis or iron-deficiency anemia might want to pay some attention to their food choices and to alter the timing of eating foods with anti-nutrients; for example, maybe eating salad and yogurt at different meals if you’re trying to maximize calcium absorption.
-It is possible that people with an underlying digestive problem, such as irritable bowel syndrome, would be more likely to have reactions to foods that contain anti-nutrients.
+Some experts recommend avoiding large amounts of foods containing anti-nutrients in one sitting.
+Individuals with specific deficiencies, such as osteoporosis or iron-deficiency anemia, might want to pay some attention to their food choices and to alter the timing of eating foods with anti-nutrients; for example, maybe eating salad and yogurt at different meals to maximize calcium absorption.
+It is possible that people with an underlying digestive problem, such as irritable bowel syndrome, are more likely to have reactions to foods that contain anti-nutrients.